-Menu/pa arameter User role and tasks Content/meaning Language Task- oriented Role "Operator", "Maintenance" Tasks during operation: Defining the operating languageResetting and controlling totalizers Operation Configuration of the operational displayReading measured values Configuration of the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: Configuration of the measurement Configuration of the inputs and outputs Wizards for fast commissioning: Configuring the system units Definition of the medium Configuring the outputs Configuration of the operational display Definition of output conditioning Configuring the low flow cut off Configuring partial and empty pipe detection Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Configuration of totalizers Administration (define access code, reset measuring device) Diagnostics "Maintenance" role Troubleshooting: Diagnostics and elimination of process and device errors Measured value simulation Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
+Menu/pa arameter User role and tasks Content/meaning Language Operation Task- oriented Role "Operator", "Maintenance" Tasks during operation: Configuration of the operational display Reading measured values Defining the operating language Resetting and controlling totalizers Configuration of the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: ■ Configuration of the measurement ■ Configuration of the inputs and outputs Wizards for fast commissioning: Configuring the system units Definition of the medium Configuring the outputs Configuration of the operational display Definition of output conditioning Configuring the low flow cut off Configuring partial and empty pipe detection Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Configuration of totalizers Administration (define access code, reset measuring device) Diagnostics "Maintenance" role Troubleshooting: ■ Diagnostics and elimination of process and device errors ■ Measured value simulation Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
 Event logbook Contains event messages that have occurred.
 Device information Contains information for identifying the device Measured values Contains all current measured values.
-Analog inputs Is used to display the analog input.
 Data logging submenu with the "Extended HistoROM" order option Storage and visualization of measured values Heartbeat Technology Verification of device functionality on request and documentation of verification results Simulation Used to simulate measured values or output values.
 Expert Function- oriented Tasks that require detailed knowledge of the function of the device: Commissioning measurements under difficult conditions Optimal adaptation of the measurement to difficult conditions Detailed configuration of the communication interface Error diagnostics in difficult cases Contains all of the device parameters and allows direct access to these by means of an access code.
 The structure of this menu is based on the function blocks of the device: System Contains all higher-level device parameters that do not affect measurement or measured value communication Sensor Configuration of the measurement.
-Output Configuration of the pulse/frequency/switch output Communication Configuration of the digital communication interface Submenus for function blocks (e.g. "Analog Inputs") Configuration of function blocks Application Configuration of the functions that go beyond the actual measurement (e.g. totalizer) Diagnostics Error detection and analysis of process and device errors and for device simulation and Heartbeat Technology.
+Input Configuration of the input Output Configuration of the outputs Communication Configuration of the digital communication interface Application Configuration of the functions that go beyond the actual measurement (e.g. totalizer) Diagnostics Error detection and analysis of process and device errors and for device simulation and Heartbeat Technology.